 Football: Hull City sack manager Phelan

-Hull City said they had "parted company" with manager Mike Phelan on Tuesday, with the club deep in trouble in the Premier League relegation zone.
+Hull City said on Tuesday they had "parted company" with manager Mike Phelan just as the club slumped to the bottom of the Premier League.

 - Posted 04 Jan 2017 06:07

-LONDON: Hull City said they had "parted company" with manager Mike Phelan on Tuesday (Jan 3), with the club deep in trouble in the Premier League relegation zone.
+LONDON: Hull City said on Tuesday (Jan 3) they had "parted company" with manager Mike Phelan just as the club slumped to the bottom of the Premier League.

-"The club can announce this evening that it has parted company with head coach Mike Phelan," Hull said on Twitter.
-"The search for a replacement has begun and an announcement will be made in due course."

-The 54-year-old Phelan was only appointed as Hull boss on a permanent basis in October but Monday's 3-1 loss at West Brom left the club with just 13 points from 20 games.
+The 54-year-old Phelan was only appointed as Hull boss on a permanent basis in October but Monday's 3-1 loss at West Brom left the club with just 13 points from 20 games and in deep relegation trouble.

+"The search for a replacement has begun and an announcement will be made in due course," Hull said on Twitter.

+"We would like to thank Mike for his efforts both as assistant manager and head coach over the last two years," said a club statement, which came on the same night that Swansea won at Crystal Palace, leaving Hull bottom.

+Former Birmingham boss Gary Rowett is the early favourite to replace Phelan, with Alan Pardew, recently sacked by Crystal Palace, and Wales coach Chris Coleman among the other frontrunners.

+Former England boss Roy Hodgson, Harry Redknapp and Manchester United legend Ryan Giggs are also potential contenders.

-"If we carry on that way, we're going to get punished in every game," Phelan told the Hull website after the latest loss.
+"If we carry on that way, we're going to get punished in every game," Phelan told the Hull website after the latest loss, although there had been little sign he was about to get the push.

 "Playing well is irrelevant if you can't do the basics.
 We have to learn and grow quickly.
 We can't gift teams the opportunities that we do."